Giving Safety a Competitive Advantage: Increasing PFD Use Among Lobstermen

 Faculty and Facility

-PI: Julie Sorensen (Director, NEC); Research Coordinator: Rebecca Weil (NEC); Research Coordinator: Liane Hirabayashi (NEC); Research Assistant: Jessica Echard (NEC)
+PI: Julie Sorensen (Director, NEC); Research Coordinator: Rebecca Weil (NEC); Research Coordinator: Liane Hirabayashi (NEC); Research Coordinator: Jessica Echard (NEC)

 IN PARTNERSHIP with Fishing Partnership Support Services (FPSS) and McMillan Offshore Survival Training (MOST).
 FPSS is a primary source of health and community support for commercial fishermen and their families and has been a core component of the fishing community since 1997, as well as a key NEC partner in recent years. www.fishingpartnership.org.
 McMillan Offshore Survival Training is partnering with FPSS and NEC in Maine.
 A safety and survival training company since the mid 1970′s, MOST has trained over 70,000 personnel and has built an international reputation as a leader in safety education and survival training methods. www.mcmillanoffshore.com

-Previous research by the NEC led to the development of this project.Read about the Use of Floatation Devices in the Northeast Lobster Fishing Industry here.
+Previous research by the NEC led to the development of this project.Read about the Use of Flotation Devices in the Northeast Lobster Fishing Industry here.